 If you’re new to compound miter saws, you’ll find almost a dizzying number of knobs, locks, stops, selectors, and pointers on the CM10GD.
-The manual is required and easy reading with some helpful tips like how to hold the blade cover up during blade changes and where to store the hex key in the base.
+We found the manual required and easy reading.
+It gave some helpful tips like how to hold the blade cover up during blade changes and where to store the hex key in the base.
 The only “gotcha” in the manual is the detailed instructions for adjusting bevel stops on page 22 and then on page 42 a suggestion to not make this adjustment unless the saw has received a hard impact or has been used extensively.

-A material clamp is provided to clamp stock down on either the left or right side of the base.
-This reviewer prefers to hold material down by hand, when it’s possible and safe to do so, and I found clear hand access to hold stock even when mitering at 45°.
-The unobtrusive blade cover operated smoothly and did a good job of incrementally exposing and covering the blade as the saw was lowered and raised.
+A material clamp locks stock down on either the left or right side of the base as needed.
+This reviewer prefers to hold the material down by hand when possible and safe to do so, and I found clear hand access to hold stock even when mitering at 45°.
+The unobtrusive blade cover operated smoothly and did a good job of incrementally exposing and covering the blade as we lowered and raised it for cuts.

 Using the Bosch 10-inch Axial-Glide Saw

 It was intuitive and easy to cut miters and bevels in chop mode and to make sliding crosscuts at 0°.
 The ambidextrous main handle of the Bosch CM10GD felt natural to use.
 The beefy miter detent lever made it simple to swing the table from left to right when setting miter angles.
 Disengaging the bevel lock lever took a little more force, but it is hand-friendly and locks the saw positively into left and right bevel angles.